scrapy/scrapy/.github/ISSUE_TEMPLATE/bug_report.md

 Keep in mind that by filing an issue, you are expected to comply with Scrapy's Code of Conduct, including treating everyone with respect: https://github.com/scrapy/scrapy/blob/master/CODE_OF_CONDUCT.md

-The following is just a suggested template to structure your issue, you can find more detailed information at https://doc.scrapy.org/en/latest/contributing.html#reporting-bugs.
+The following is a suggested template to structure your issue, you can find more guidelines at https://doc.scrapy.org/en/latest/contributing.html#reporting-bugs

 -->